Nina Mingya Powles: Small Bodies of Water

 In 2021 Powles' essay collection Small Bodies of Water was published by Canongate.
 It was reviewed by the Harvard Review, The Times Literary Supplement, and the Sydney Review of Books amongst other publications.
 An earlier version of the work received the inaugural Nan Shepherd Prize for nature writing in 2019.
 Bryony White, writing in the Los Angeles Review of Books, describes it as a "book that offers a kaleidoscopic taxonomy: of plants, colors, landscapes"; "questions about borders and belonging, migration and travel, twist throughout the book".
 Catherine Woulfe in The Spinoff said:

 The book is pitched as being about the bodies of water in her cities and between her cities, and that’s a nice zoomed-out way to think of it, but it's hardly serene, dreamy, watery.
 These essays are heavily populated, dense with history and books and grandparents and cabbage butterflies and bags of mandarins and big fragrant bowls of phở.

 In November 2024 she published the poetry pamphlet this too is a glistening (co-authored with Jessica J. Lee, Alycia Pirmohamed and Pratyusha).

 In the Hollow of the Wave

 Powles' 2025 poetry collection In the Hollow of the Wave was described by The Observer as offering a "striking vision of our beautiful, fragile world".
 It was included by Rebecca Tamás for The Guardian in an August 2025 roundup of best recent poetry collections; Tamás called it "luminous" and noted the work's focus on the power of creativity (including through clothing) and the beauty of nature.
 The title of the collection comes from To the Lighthouse by Virginia Woolf.
+A review in The Landfall Taureka Review said the collection "exudes a type of artisanal, deep-guild, slow time of care and attentiveness".